Choosing A Backpack

 Expedition: I'm going to put this in a category of its own since it only pertains to a certain kind of trip.
 If you need your week-long pack to hold water or mountaineering gear you should really purchase a mountaineering bag.
 Having a water bladder available within the pack is golden, where it would never be used when bouncing around cities since nobody brings their main bag with them.
 This bag also tends to be larger due to adding a sleeping bag, tent, sleeping pad, meals, stove, etc.

 Ventilation: What a difference this can make!
-I'm using to sweating twenty gallons of water per mile with my bag on, but once I purchased a ventilated bag that was greatly reduced.
+I used to sweat twenty gallons of water per mile with my bag on, but once I purchased a ventilated bag that was greatly reduced.
 If you travel longer distance with the main pack on your bag, this may be a convenient feature you won't want to give up.

 Pack Access: The last thing I'll write about here is how you will be accessing your bag.
 Some bags are top loaders meaning you pack everything through the top of the bag.
 Others have a panel access so that you can get into more of the bag at once.
 I personally love the panel access since I love to grab things with ease, where my top loader I have to unpack half the damn bag for a pair of underwear.
 Reason I went with a top loader for my most recent trip is because they to tend to have better support and padding, and in my old age I need all the support I can get.